jsndyks/dump/senseAboutScience/communicatingEvidenceVisually.md

 There is a nice framework here :

 > Dimara, E., Franconeri, S., Plaisant, C., Bezerianos, A., & Dragicevic, P. (2018).
-A task-based taxonomy of cognitive biases for information visualization.
-IEEE Transactions on Visualization and Computer Graphics, 26(2), 1413-1432.<br/> > [https://vimeo.com/373008296](https://vimeo.com/373008296)<br/> > [https://vimeo.com/364568413](https://vimeo.com/364568413)
+A task-based taxonomy of cognitive biases for information visualization. *IEEE Transactions on Visualization and Computer Graphics*, 26(2), 1413-1432.<br/> > [https://vimeo.com/373008296](https://vimeo.com/373008296)<br/> > [https://vimeo.com/364568413](https://vimeo.com/364568413)

 Some places to look include:

 > Valdez, A. C., Ziefle, M., & Sedlmair, M. (2017).
-Priming and anchoring effects in visualization.
-IEEE Transactions on Visualization and Computer Graphics, 24(1), 584-594.
+Priming and anchoring effects in visualization. *IEEE Transactions on Visualization and Computer Graphics*, 24(1), 584-594.

 > Borkin, M. A., Bylinskii, Z., Kim, N. W., Bainbridge, C. M., Yeh, C. S., Borkin, D., ... & Oliva, A. (2015).
-Beyond memorability: Visualization recognition and recall.
-IEEE Transactions on Visualization and Computer Graphics 22(1), 519-528.
+Beyond memorability: Visualization recognition and recall. *IEEE Transactions on Visualization and Computer Graphics* 22(1), 519-528.

 > Mukherjee, K., Yin, B., Sherman, B. E., Lessard, L., & Schloss, K. B. (2021).
-Context matters: A theory of semantic discriminability for perceptual encoding systems.
-IEEE Transactions on Visualization and Computer Graphics, 28(1), 697-706.
+Context matters: A theory of semantic discriminability for perceptual encoding systems. *IEEE Transactions on Visualization and Computer Graphics*, 28(1), 697-706.

 ### VISUALIZING UNCERTAINTY

 I would definitely look at **Jessica Hullman**'s excellent work on uncertainty, she is running a group that is galloping towards evidence-based guidelines and approaches that should be useful to policymakers and government.For example, see …

 > Hullman, J., & Diakopoulos, N. (2011).
-Visualization rhetoric: Framing effects in narrative visualization.
-IEEE Transactions on Visualization and Computer Graphics, 17(12), 2231-2240.
+Visualization rhetoric: Framing effects in narrative visualization. *IEEE Transactions on Visualization and Computer Graphics*, 17(12), 2231-2240.

 > Hullman, J., Drucker, S., Riche, N. H., Lee, B., Fisher, D., & Adar, E. (2013).
-A deeper understanding of sequence in narrative visualization.
-IEEE Transactions on Visualization and Computer Graphics, 19(12), 2406-2415.
+A deeper understanding of sequence in narrative visualization. *IEEE Transactions on Visualization and Computer Graphics*, 19(12), 2406-2415.

 > Kay, M., Kola, T., Hullman, J. R., & Munson, S. A. (2016, May).
 When (ish) is my bus?
 User-centered visualizations of uncertainty in everyday, mobile predictive systems.
 In Proceedings of the 2016 chi conference on human factors in computing systems (pp. 5092-5103).<br/>
 > Many papers have 30 second video summaries … again - useful!<br/> > [https://youtu.be/jr50GY5RYI8](https://youtu.be/jr50GY5RYI8)